 - Removing the index layer from the data frame

-Changing the features of the index layer, such as adding or removing features, editing feature geometry, or applying a new definition query, will be automatically reflected in the map series.
+Changes you make to the features of the index layer, such as adding or removing features, editing feature geometry, or applying a new definition query, will be automatically reflected in the map series.
 For example, if you delete a feature from the index layer, its corresponding page is also deleted.
 If you change the spatial extent of an index feature, the data frame map extent for the corresponding page also changes.

 The only exception to this is if the index feature driving the current page is changed.
 The page does not immediately show this change.
 In this case, you need to refresh to update the current page and see the change.